wis/modern-Frontend-Web-Development-degree/Courses/Node/Introduction to Node The Fundamentals/desc.md

 * Use debugging tools to identify and resolve errors in your code Implement best-practice TDD and BDD principles to ensure your code is scalable, maintainable, and reproducible

-1 Using the node.js REPL shell 4:19
+	1	04:19	using the node js repl shell
-2 Understanding Callbacks in Node.js 7:03P
+	2	07:03	understanding callbacks in node js
-3 The node.js process object 6:26
+	3	06:26	the node js process object
-4 Node.js Global Namespace 4:42
+	4	04:42	node js global namespace
-5 Node.js Buffers 10:30
+	5	10:30	node js buffers
-6 Introduction to Node.js Modules 6:23P
+	6	06:23	introduction to modules
-7 Exporting Modules in Node 5:50P
+	7	05:50	exporting modules in node
-8 Finding and installing packages in your node application using npm 8:14 9 Using the Node.js net module to create a tcp server 3:54P 10 Creating a Node.js module 4:30P
+	8	08:14	finding and installing packages in your node application using npm 9	03:54	using the node js net module to create a tcp server 10	04:30	creating a node js module
-11 Using the node.js http server 4:08P
+	11	04:08	using the node js http server
-12 Publishing a Module to the NPM Registry 3:22P
+	12	03:22	publishing a module to the npm registry
-13 Using EventEmitters in Node.js 6:00P
+	13	06:00	using eventemitters in node js
-14 Managing Memory and Garbage Collection in Node.js 8:40P
+	14	08:40	managing memory and garbage collection in node js